 PRISON RECIPES: Much of prison life revolves around ways to avoid eating prison food.
 Send a recipe for meals, snacks and desserts that you make inside prison and tell us a story about them.
 This might be about how you came to create this recipe or memories of the dish outside that you were trying to replicate.
 Or it could be about an occasion that you had this dish.
 If you are an artist, include an illustration of the dish or a scene showing an occasion where it was served.

-COMMUNITY VOICES: We are showcasing the various voices inside your community — Black, Asian, White, indigenous, LGBTQ+, female, military vets, Muslim, Jewish, Buddhist, Death Row, LWOP, former gang member, etc. What do you want readers to know about what it’s like to be in that community inside prison?
+COMMUNITY VOICES: A new section of our site will be devoted to showcasing the various voices inside your community – Black, Asian, White, indigenous, LGBTQ+, female, military vets, Muslim, Jewish, Buddhist, Death Row, LWOP, former gang, etc. (the list is endless).
+What do you want readers to know about what it’s like to be in that community inside prison?
 Share an aspect of that community, including how you celebrate your religion, keep faith or how you try to support each other.
 Tell us about a change that you’d like to see happen in the way the criminal justice system treats your community.

-Q&A: Write a question-and-answer-style interview story with someone you want to highlight because of a leadership role they play, because they have had an experience you want to draw attention to or because they are representative of a larger group.
+Q&A: Write a question and answer style interview story with someone you want to highlight because of a leadership role they play, because they have had an experience you want to draw attention to or because they are representative of a larger group.
 Interview the person first, and then provide a 4-6 paragraph introduction of the person with an explanation of why you are writing about this person.
 Follow with a list of no more than 10 questions and condensed answers.
-Even though you are writing this, this should be an in-person interview, not a written questionnaire.
+Even though you are submitting this in writing, it should be an in-person interview, not a written questionnaire.

 WORD ON THE STREET: Pick something in the news that people inside might have a unique perspective on (e.g. Derek Chauvin’s conviction or a new criminal justice policy, political candidate, or law that is being considered in the U.S. or in your state).
 Interview 5-10 people around you, and write an article about their reactions and thoughts.
 Include the majority and minority points of view and direct quotes.
-If the interview subject does not want to provide their name, include a description of them (e.g. your cellie in his 18th year of prison).
+If the interview subjects do not want to provide their names, include a description of them (e.g. your cellie in his 18th year of prison).
 Include race if it’s relevant.

-HOLIDAYS AND AWARENESS MONTHS: Shed light on a particular aspect of prison life or conditions timed with Black History Month (Feb), Women’s History Month (March), Mental Health Awareness Month (May), LGBT Pride Month (June) or another awareness month or holiday.
-There are many end-of-the-year holidays coming up — Halloween, Thanksgiving, Hanukkah, Christmas, Kwanzaa, New Year’s, etc. — write about how you celebrate inside or what it’s like to be away from your family during this time.
-Share a favorite memory from before prison.
+HOLIDAYS AND AWARENESS MONTHS: Shed light on a particular aspect of prison life or conditions timed with Black History Month (Feb), Women’s History Month (March), Mental Health Awareness Month (May), LGBT Pride Month (June) or another awareness month or holiday (Valentine’s, Eid, Easter, Fourth of July, etc.).
+Write about how you celebrate inside or what it’s like to be away from your family during this time.

 PJP SPECIAL PROJECT: WHAT IS IT LIKE TO BE YOU?
-One of our goals is to de-stigmatize the incarceration experience by creating a space to introduce people untouched by incarceration to perspectives and stories from behind walls.
+This is an anonymous project.
+One of our goals is to de-stigmatize the incarceration experience by introducing readers who are untouched by incarceration to perspectives and stories from behind walls.
 We want everyone to see you and connect with you as fellow humans.
 However, we also know that it’s difficult to be open about your past, present and future if you have to put your name on it.